armadaproject/armada/docs/python_armada_client.md

 #### send_update_queue_request(queue)
-Uses the CreateQueue RPC to update a queue.
+Uses the UpdateQueue RPC to update a queue.

 * **Parameters**